OzzyPeter/OzzyPeter/README.md

 Software Developer
 ------------------

-I've been learning to code for two years, starting with HTML, CSS, and JavaScript before transitioning into backend development.
-I'm currently a Python developer working with Flask, FastAPI, SQL, PostgreSQL, and REST APIs, while continuously building projects and exploring open source.
+I'm a Python developer focused on backend development, working with Flask, FastAPI, SQL, PostgreSQL, and REST APIs.
+I started with HTML, CSS, and JavaScript before transitioning into backend development.
+I'm also almost in my fourth year in University, studying Industrial Mathematics (Computer Science option), while continuously building projects and exploring open source.

 * 🌍  I'm based in Nigeria
 * ✉️  You can contact me at [oziomapeter12@gmail.com](mailto:oziomapeter12@gmail.com)